mat3u/mat3u.github.io/_posts/2017-11-24-HATEOAS-in-WebAPI2.md

 }
 ```

-At this point our endpoint is sending hypermedia along with our resource to the client, but there are still some issues with this code.
+At this point, our endpoint is sending hypermedia along with our resource to the client, but there are still some issues with this code.

 #### In this code relations are added to the representation by hand.
 Is that OK?

 Well, as I said this is naïve implementation of hypermedia.
-In my real projects the decision if particular relation should be added or not depends on security policy, the state of the resource and so on.
+In my real projects the decision if particular relation should be added or not depends on security policy, the state of the resource and context of execution.
 The more realistic case would look like this:

 ```csharp
 public InvoiceResource Get(Id id) {